-Carbon dioxide has quickly gained popularity as a solvent in the cannabis industry.
+Carbon dioxide has quickly gained popularity as a solvent in the botanical extraction industry.
 Under higher pressure and slightly higher temperature than ambient, CO2 becomes a supercritical fluid whose properties are intermediate to those of normal liquids and gases, making it an excellent choice as a solvent.
 Furthermore, its density and solvent power can be fine-tuned by adjusting the temperature and pressure, permitting selective extraction.
 Compared to traditional organic solvents, CO2 is non-toxic, non-flammable, environmentally friendly, low-cost, readily available, and chemically stable.

-Though generally considered as very safe, super critical CO2 extractors run at pressures well above ambient (normal room pressure).
+Though generally considered as very safe, supercritical CO2 extractors run at pressures well above ambient (normal room pressure).
 Therefore, without the proper equipment, rated and tested for appropriate pressures, creating CO2 concentrates can be dangerous.

 When looking to purchase a piece of machinery in Canada that operates with pressurized components, there are a number of factors that must be taken into consideration, which can have a significant impact on the health and safety of your workers.
 The pressure differential between a pressurized system and ambient pressure is dangerous without proper equipment, and fatal accidents have occurred in the history of pressure vessel development and operation.

-Long-term studies of the causes of failure in liquid and gas piping systems have shown that approximately 33% of these failures were caused by third party damage, including actions such as using a mallet or hammer to open or close a piping system.
+Long-term studies of the causes of failure in liquid and gas piping systems have shown that approximately 33% of these failures were caused by third-party damage, including actions such as using a mallet or hammer to open or close a piping system.
 Actions such as these can be avoided with properly designed and manufactured equipment, which is regulated by engineering authorities and backed by legislation.

-In Canada, requirements for the construction of pressure vessels is defined by a hierarchy, with Canadian Standards Association (CSA) B51 taking precedence.
+In Canada, requirements for the construction of pressure vessels is defined by a hierarchy, with the Canadian Standards Association (CSA) B51 taking precedence.
 Jurisdictional requirements (BCSA, TSSA, etc.) then cite additional requirements, and finally, at the base, Canada and the United States use the American Society of Mechanical Engineers (ASME) standards for both pressure vessel construction and process piping.

 Canadian Standards Association (CSA)